Partial least squares regression beta models with kfold cross validation

 K

-matrices of size about nrow(dataX)/K * nt
+matrices of size aboutnrow(dataX)/K * nt

-values for a growing number of components
+with the predicted values for a growing number of components- list()

 ...

-matrices of size about nrow(dataX)/K * nt
+matrices of size aboutnrow(dataX)/K * nt

 with the predicted values for a growing number of components

-list of NK
+list of

 .
-Each element of the list sums up the
+Each element of the list sums up the informations for a group division:- list

-vectors of length about nrow(dataX)
+vectors of length aboutnrow(dataX)

-with the numbers of the rows of
+with the numbers of the rows ofdataX

 that were used as a training set